 Dave Chesson has done a great job with Kindlepreneur.
-His website has been around for a long time and has helped numerous writers make money from writing books that would’ve just been sitting on shelves otherwise.
+His website has been around for a long time and has helped numerous writers make money from writing books for Kindle Direct Publishing that would’ve just been sitting on shelves otherwise.

 Publisher Rocket is the logical extension of those resources that are already available.
 It helps with keyword research, niche selection, competition analysis, and more.
 It’s a powerful tool developed by a brand that is fiercely loyal to self-publishing.

-As you can see though, there are a lot of Publisher Rocket alternatives to choose from if you want to look elsewhere.
-The main thing is to find what works for you and use it to launch your career.
+As you can see, though, there are a lot of Publisher Rocket alternatives to choose from if you want to look elsewhere.
+But the best alternative is one that works for you and that you can actually use to launch your career.